boyreau/Linux_Surface_RT/INSTALL_DETAILED.md

 ### Build your kernel

 I recommend building the kernel directly on the Surface RT (on the prebuilt Raspberry Pi OS image or equivalent).
-You don't need to set-up cross-compilation and it will help you building a working .config file for the kernel.
+You don't need to set-up cross-compilation and it will help you building a functional config file for the kernel.

 #### The kernel sources

-First thing first, you need the kernel sources (cloning may take a while, keep reading while it clones).
+First thing first, you need the kernel sources (cloning may take a while, keep reading).

 ```bash
 # Remove `--depth 1 --single-branch` if you want the full history - it's gonna take a lot of time and disk space